Isotretinoin and other retinoids during pregnancy

-If you’re taking isotretionoin, you must agree to use two different forms of effective birth control, like birth control pills for you and latex condoms for your partner.
+If you’re taking isotretionoin, you must agree to use two different forms of effective birth control.
 Your provider can help you choose two effective forms of birth control that work together.
 You also must take regular pregnancy tests and agree not to get pregnant:

 - For at least 4 weeks before you start using the medicine

 - For at least 4 weeks after you stop using the medicine

 Men who take isotretinoin can have it in their semen (fluid that contains sperm).
 Experts don’t know if semen with isotretinoin can lead to birth defects.
 Talk to your provider if your partner takes isotretinoin and you’re planning to get pregnant.

 What should you do if you’re taking isotretinoin and think you may be pregnant?